royerlab/ultrack/README.md

 ### Obtain and Activate an Academic License

 **Obtain License:** register for an account using your academic email at [Gurobi's website](https://portal.gurobi.com/iam/login/).
-Navigate to the Gurobi's [named academic license page](https://www.gurobi.com/features/academic-named-user-license/), and follow instructions to get your academic license key.
+Navigate to the Gurobi's [named academic license page](https://www.gurobi.com/features/academic-named-user-license/), and follow the instructions to get your academic license key.

 **Activate License:** In your Conda environment, run: